Search this Site

 Casual restaurant at Buffalo Bay

-A single beach restaurant and shop provides a decent menu and all the basic provisions for the locals and visitors.
 Knysna town is a short and scenic 15 km drive away if more serious retail therapy becomes necessary!

-The demeanor of Buffelsbaai is laid-back, uncomplicated and restful.
+The over-all demeanor of Buffelsbaai is laid-back, uncomplicated and restful.
 This is exactly what draws world weary, work frazzled holidaymakers to the place.

 Buffelsbaai Activities